codeforequity-at/botium-docs/docs/02_introduction/01_introduction.rst

 When we talk about Botium, we usually mean the whole Botium Stack of components.
 It is built on several components:

 * `Botium Core SDK <https://github.com/codeforequity-at/botium-core>`_ to automate conversations with a chatbot or virtual assistant
-* `Botium CLI <https://github.com/codeforequity-at/botium-cli>`_, the swiss army knife to use all functionality of Botium Core in the command line
+* :ref:`Botium CLI <botium-cli>`, the swiss army knife to use all functionality of Botium Core in the command line
-* `Botium Bindings <https://github.com/codeforequity-at/botium-bindings>`_, the glue to use Botium Core with test runners like Mocha, Jasmine or Jest
+* :ref:`Botium Bindings <botium-bindings>`, the glue to use Botium Core with test runners like Mocha, Jasmine or Jest
+* :ref:`Botium Crawler <botium-crawler>`, like a web crawler, just for chatbots
 * `Botium Box <https://www.botium.ai>`_, the management and reporting platform for making chatbot test automation fast and easy - `Get your free instance here <https://www.botium.ai>`_
 * `Botium Coach <https://www.botium.ai>`_ for continuous visualization of NLP performance metrics - `See Botium Coach Wiki <https://botium.atlassian.net/wiki/spaces/BOTIUMCOACH/pages/75235329/Botium+Coach+User+Manual>`_